Crostini, Bruschetta, or Italian Toast Guide and Recipes

 Crostini literally means “little toasts” in Italian and they are Italian appetizers or tapas consisting of flavorful toppings.
 Crostini are usually made from Italian baguette, sliced about 1/2 thick and quickly toasted or grilled.
 In the US, the word bruschetta is used to refer to crostini with a fresh tomato, basil, salt, and pepper topping.
 Bruschetta, like crostini, can be topped with an almost limitless list of ingredients.
-Here’s a quick recipe for making Italian toast:
+Here’s a quick recipe for making Italian toast.

-Start by slicing a good quality baguette into 1/2 inch pieces and set on a large cookie pan.
+- Start by slicing a good quality baguette into ½ inch pieces and set on a large cookie pan.
 Drizzle olive oil on one side of the bread followed by the salt, pepper, and dry oregano.
-Place the cookie sheet in your oven and set to broil and watch the bread carefully; as soon as you begin to see the bread turn brow remove from the oven.

 Crostini can keep in a cool and dark environment for about 4-5 days.